Rankin hopes science can get career back on track

 Rankin isn't new to trailblazing.
 After becoming Scotland's first female world champion in 2019, she became the first Scottish female to headline a major bout in her homeland when she successfully defended her WBA and IBO titles at Glasgow's Hydro three years later.

-The Scot delivered a 12th-round knockout to Alejandra Ayala to retain the belts, but the historic victory was soured in the aftermath of the fight as injuries suffered by the Mexican challenger resulted in her being placed in an induced coma.
+She delivered a 12th-round knockout to Alejandra Ayala to retain the belts, but the historic victory was soured in the aftermath of the fight as injuries suffered by the Mexican challenger resulted in her being placed in an induced coma.

 With the research programme Rankin is currently involved in also designed to help improve safety in the sport, Rankin says it is a "total win-win" for boxing.